-Figure 15-54: Covariance evaluated using metamodel
+Figure 16-54: Covariance evaluated using metamodel

-15.6.2.
+16.6.2.
 Stochastic Contribution

-The stochastic contribution of the variables to the variance of the responses and composites (see Section 25.7) can be displayed as a bar chart.
+The stochastic contribution of the variables to the variance of the responses and composites (Section 29.7) can be displayed as a bar chart.

-Optionally, the user can elect to display the influence of the residuals from the metamodel fit and the effect of all the variables summed together.
+Optionally, the user can select to display the influence of the residuals from the metamodel fit and the effect of all the variables summed together.
 Contrasting these two values indicates how well the cause-effect relationship for the specific response is resolved.
 If both the residuals and the sum of the contributions are requested, then a total is displayed that is the sum of the contributions of all the variables as well as the residuals.
+The influence of residuals is calculated as the standard deviation of the residuals at the samples.
+The square root of the sum of residual and response variances gives the total contribution.

 The computations are done using the metamodels and stored in databases for visualization.
 Higher order effects, if any, are included in the results plotted.
 In the Sobol terminology, the total effect as opposed to the main effect is therefore plotted.
-See Section 25.7 for the details.
+See Section 29.7 for the details.

 For optimization, the stochastic contribution is computed using the optimal design.
-The stochastic contribution panel is shown in Figure 15-55.
+The stochastic contribution panel is shown in Figure 16-55.

-Figure 15-55: Stochastic Contribution plot
+Figure 16-55: Stochastic Contribution plot